 Categories for the 2023 contest

 Show us what beautiful in nature mean to you!
 It may including habitats, landscapes, the sky, land, and water, along with the inhabitants of our amazing planet!
 Winners in this category are ultimately chosen because they exhibit superior technical skill, move in close to the subject and capture something really different.
 Some show beautiful things such as sunsets and ﬂowers.
-Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from something.)
-All contain strong composition, nice light and sharp focus on the subject.
+Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from a stream.)
+Make sure your photograph contain strong composition, nice light and sharp focus on the subject.